 Beautiful gardens can be found all over South Carolina.
-Here are 15 to enjoy in your travels across the state:
+Here are some of the best to enjoy in your travels across the state:

 200 Riverside Drive SW; open daily from dawn to dusk